Taxon Report

 Taxon Summary

 Githopsis diffusa ssp. filicaulis, commonly known as Mission Canyon bluecup, is a annual herb in the Campanulaceae that is found only in California.
-It occurs within Chaparral (disturbed areas, and mesic), growing at elevations from 450 to 700 meters.
-Githopsis diffusa ssp. filicaulis is ranked 3.1, Plants About Which We Need More Information, A Review List; Seriously threatened in California.
+It occurs within Chaparral, Coastal scrub, and Riparian woodland, growing at elevations from 30 to 1570 meters.
+Githopsis diffusa ssp. filicaulis is ranked 1B.2, Plants Rare, Threatened or Endangered in California and Elsewhere; Moderately threatened in California.

 Classification